Salmon27/library-simulation/README.md

-# input-validation
+# library-simulation
-Input Validation Project for CMPSC 222 at Illinois Central College
+Library Simulation Project for CMPSC 222 at Illinois Central College